BioDynaMo/biodynamo/doc/user_guide/diffusion.md

 auto* dgrid = rm->GetDiffusionGrid(kKalium);
 ```

-Next, we have to create an initial set of simulation objects and set their
+Next, we have to create an initial set of agents and set their
 attributes:

 ```cpp